Introduction

 Still stuck?
 All is not lost!
 There are also plenty of websites out there that will help do the job for you.
 Many of them charge of you for this privilege but two notable good websites that give you a certain number of searches for free are:

-Now there is quite a bit of information on there and I have sorted it by Search, so that they highest number comes up first.
+Now there is quite a bit of information on there and I have sorted it by Search, so that they list the highest number first.

-So, the first column is the keyword suggestions, all related to the term ‘website help’, the second column is the trend, so you can see if it becomes less or more popular during the year.
-Then it’s search which shows you the average monthly search volume in the last 12 months (so the number of users who have searched for that term), then CPC which is cost per click and PPC, pay per click (which are related to Google Adwords) and then the final column is keyword difficulty (how hard it is to get found in Google for that keyword).
+So, the first column is the keyword suggestions, all related to the term ‘website help’.
+The second column is the trend, so you can see if it becomes less or more popular during the year.
+Then it’s search, which shows you the average monthly search volume in the last 12 months (so the number of users who have searched for that term).
+Next we can see CPC which is cost per click and PPC, pay per click (which are related to Google Adwords).
+The final column, is keyword difficulty (how hard it is to get found in Google for that keyword).

-So, what you are really looking for is that keywords that have a high search volume and a low difficulty level, preferably 30 and under but definitely under 50.
-Scrolling through this list you may also find suggestions you hadn’t thought of and if you click the little arrow next to the suggestion you can also search for other keywords related to that term.
-You can also star any suggestions you want to keep and then add them to a list that you can export.
+Let’s decipher it.
+What you are really looking for are keywords with a high search volume and a low difficulty level, preferably 30 and under but definitely under 50.
+Scrolling through this list you may also find suggestions you hadn’t thought of and if you click the little arrow next to the suggestion, you can also search for other keywords related to that term.
+Likewise, you can also star any suggestions you want to keep and then add them to a list that you can export.

-As you can see we have quite similar findings, so monthly search volume, difficulty, other keyword suggestions etc. You can also learn more about each section to build up a bigger picture and using both websites you should be able to get a pretty good list of keywords to use on your site.
+As you can see, we have quite similar findings, so monthly search volume, difficulty, other keyword suggestions etc. You can also learn more about each section to build up a bigger picture and using both websites you should be able to get a pretty good list of the right keywords to use on your site.

 Google Search Console